 Published books and articles are listed on the following pages.

-Casualty: reconstructing a family at war – a prequel to the successful An Orphan’s Escape: memories of a lost childhood (Lothian 2005).
+That’s Not My Child: A family at war – a prequel to the successful An Orphan’s Escape: memories of a lost childhood (Lothian 2005).

 Synopsis – story line & themes